Sarrveshwer/Multiple-Linear-Regression-for-housing-price/README.md

 *   Expensive houses follow simple rules.
 *   **Middle houses are chaotic.** Buyers in this range are very picky and have too many choices, so their behavior is not linear at all.
 Code basically struggled here.

 **Final Verdict:** The code works perfectly on fake data, so math is correct.
-But **Real-World Housing is NOT Linear.** To get better accuracy, I need to use some advanced math that can understand "market soul", because simple lines cannot explain real estate market completely.
+But **Real-World Housing is NOT Linear.** To get better accuracy, I need to use some advanced models that can understand "market trends", because simple lines cannot explain real estate market completely.